 Good planning will reduce your cost substantially (if you stick to the plan)

 This is the detail you get from 1 frame of video or 1 still photo.

 Flight Rates vs Day Rate

 Each flight, if it's well planned, is about 10-25 min and we can do up to three 20 min flights in an hour on-site.
 If well planned, this mission can be flown for as little a $150.
 That is usually more than enough time to capture half an hour of HD video or dozens of quality still shots, with excellent detail (See Below).
+It depends on PLANNING.

 You can survey an entire 100 acre property in 1-2 flights to evaluate crops, estimate construction progress, survey drains, find lost cattle in the woods or check crop growth.These mission may take more than an hour or two.
 If your activity is more dynamic like Base Jumping or climbing cliffs I may need to hang around all day and do multiple flights, over several hours, to capture the one shot of activity you want.
-Then a 1/2 day or full day flat rate of $600-1200 would be cost more effective and that may also include some basic post processing (video production).
+Then a 1/2 day or full day flat rate of $600-1200 would be more cost effective and that can also include some basic post processing (video production).

 Detailed Mission Planning might reduce that cost again, depending on location or a clear and simple goal for the whole shoot.
 We also work with an award winning nature photographer for advice on special photo projects.

 Time spent planning the photos or videos you want will save you wasted time in the air, setup costs and extra flights EVERY time.
 There is no cost to discuss your project and work out a general Mission Plan.
 We can often give you an exact price over the phone, once we know the scope of your project.
 A few simple high-def photos or 20 minutes of unedited HD video can be as little as $100-150 if there is less <1hr travel involved.